ermongroup/cs228-notes/inference/jt/index.md

 Since both problems decompose in the same way, we may reuse all of the machinery developed for marginal inference and apply it directly to MAP inference.
 Note that this also applies to factor trees.

-There is a small caveat in that we often want not just maximum value of a distribution, i.e. $$\max_x p(x)$$, but also its most probable assignment, i.e. $$\arg\max_x p(x)$$.
+There is a small caveat in that we often want not just maximum value of a distribution, i.e., $$\max_x p(x)$$, but also its most probable assignment, i.e., $$\arg\max_x p(x)$$.
 This problem can be easily solved by keeping *back-pointers* during the optimization procedure.
 For instance, in the above example, we would keep a backpointer to the best assignment to $$x_1$$ given each assignment to $$x_2$$, a pointer to the best assignment to $$x_2$$ given each assignment to $$x_3,$$ and so on.

 ## Junction tree algorithm

 So far, our discussion assumed that the graph is a tree.
 What if that is not the case?
 Inference in that case will not be tractable; however, we may try to massage the graph to its most tree-like form, and then run message passing on this graph.

-At a high-level the junction tree algorithm partitions the graph into clusters of variables; internally, the variables within a cluster could be highly coupled; however, interactions *among* clusters will have a tree structure, i.e. a cluster will be only directly influenced by its neighbors in the tree.
+At a high-level the junction tree algorithm partitions the graph into clusters of variables; internally, the variables within a cluster could be highly coupled; however, interactions *among* clusters will have a tree structure, i.e., a cluster will be only directly influenced by its neighbors in the tree.
 This leads to tractable global solutions if the local (cluster-level) problems can be solved exactly.

 ### An illustrative example